seandogg/seandogg.github.io/_posts/2017-03-25-how-i-became-a-web-developer.markdown

 ### Leaving the beach

 The lifeguarding gig wasn't a long-term option me.
-Permanent lifeguard jobs are rare, and I was getting burnt out dealing with the hordes of people in HB.
+Permanent lifeguard positions are rare, and I was getting burnt out dealing with the hordes of people.
 I wrapped up another safe summer and tried my luck apprenticing with a master hardwood flooring contractor.

 {% include image.html url="/images/hardwood.jpg" description="Hardwood Flooring" %}